RossTheDev/theslimestudios.com/README.md

 The company website for a small indie-studio im in :)

-Will have all company info, our projects, and our members.
+Has our games, some info, and more!
+Check it out :) theslimestudios.com <3

 HTML/JS: Ross P.